 |More than HKD30,000||HKD1,500||HKD1,500|

-If you’re a caring employer, you can also make additional voluntary contribution.
+If you’re a caring employer, you can also make an additional voluntary contribution.
 The conditions of such contribution depend solely on your chosen MPF scheme.

 Bear in mind that you can claim tax deductions for all mandatory and voluntary MPF contributions (capped at 15% of your employees’ total compensation).